7 Ways to Fix Apple Watch Not Pairing with iPhone

 - From all the options listed for the connected Apple Watch, you can just tap on “Unpair Apple Watch” to remove the device from your iPhone.

-- Now, before you reconnect both the devices, make sure that you restart them to reset their power cycle.
+- Now, before you reconnect both devices, make sure that you restart them to reset their power cycle.
 Once you restart your Apple Watch, simply select the option to use your iPhone to set up the device.

 - On your iPhone, you would automatically get a notification of the incoming request.
 Just verify your Apple Watch, tap on the “Continue” button, and make sure its Bluetooth is enabled.